storyblok/blueprint-core-svelte/README.md

 ## Resources

 - To learn more about what you can do with Storyblok, visit [our documentation and learning hub](https://www.storyblok.com/docs).
-- To learn more about the integration between Storyblok and Next.js, check our [dedicated developer tutorials](https://www.storyblok.com/tutorials?technologies=next).
+- To learn more about the integration between Storyblok and Svelte, check our [dedicated developer tutorials](https://www.storyblok.com/tutorials?technologies=svelte).
+- - To learn more about Svelte, check the [official documentation](https://svelte.dev/docs).

 ### Support